nuancedtire/notes/content/msra/Reproductive/Mammary Paget’s Disease.md

 - Diagnosis via history and examination; confirmed by skin biopsy showing Paget cells.
 - Skin biopsy can also reveal underlying breast carcinoma.
-- Underlying breast cancer may need further investigation using mammography or breast MRI.
+- Underlying [[Breast cancer]] may need further investigation using mammography or breast MRI.

 ### Management

 #### Pharmacological

-- No specific pharmacological treatment for mammary Paget’s disease.
+- No specific pharmacological treatment for mammary [[Paget’s disease]].
-- Medical treatment may be necessary for underlying breast cancer.
+- Medical treatment may be necessary for underlying [[Breast cancer]].

 #### Non-prescribing